stijsseling/community-widgets/widgets/time-bar-by-anantj/README.md

 ```

 ## Note
 - All logic for time calculation happens on device.
-Therefore the result of the url does not matter.
-- I've used Google's robots.txt as a url is needed otherwise the custom-api widget crashes.
-You can chose to use any other endpoint or migrate the progress logic to an external server.
 - This on-device version **does not support leap years** as at the time of writing, Glance does not support the mod or % operator.
 If leap year support is needed, please host an external service.
 Example code below:

 ```